ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics3DBearingBox.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.bearing`
+              - Gets or sets the bearing value, relative to North.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.length`
+              - Indicates the length of the box, along the bearing.
+The value must be greater than 0.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.width`
+              - Indicates the width of the box, across the bearing.
+The value must be greater than 0.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.height`
+              - Indicates the Height of the box.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.length_offset`
+              - Gets or sets the distance to offset the box (forward or backward) along the bearing.
+A positive LengthOffset value moves the box forward.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.width_offset`
+              - Gets or sets the distance to offset the box (left or right) along the bearing.
+A positive value moves the box to the right.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.height_offset`
+              - Gets or sets the distance to offset the box (up or down).
+A positive value moves the box down, towards the ground.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.use_translucency`
+              - Specifies a translucency of the object.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox.translucency`
+              - Gets or sets the translucency of the object.
+Valid values are 0 - 100, where 0 is opaque and 100 is transparent.
+Dimensionless.

 Import detail